 I vividly remember the first time I played SWAT 4 at a friends house.
-I’d played plenty of first person shooters before then.
+I’d played plenty of first-person shooters before then.
 I was at least decent, although not amazing at them.
 I remember selecting my kit, an M4A1 because I’d used it in plenty of other games.
 It’ll surely be great in this one too.
-I also took a TASER because hell, it is a police themed game.
+I also took a TASER because of hell, it is a police-themed game.

 The mission start.
-I begin my approach into the Food Wall Restaurant.
+I begin my approach to the Food Wall Restaurant.
 After throwing down the door, I see a suspect with a .357 Magnum, holding it to a hostage’s head.
 What do I do?
 I thought.
 I froze up.
-Unfortunately for the hostage, this meant they got shot in the head before the officer who was suppose to save them (me) recieved the same treatment.
+Unfortunately for the hostage, this meant they got shot in the head before the officer who was supposed to save them (me) received the same treatment.
 That’s when I realized I was playing something special (and I really needed to play the tutorial…)

 SWAT 4 is a tactical shooter released in 2005.
-You play as a commander of a five man SWAT team who are tasked with resolving various crisis such as hostage situations and arrest warrants.
+You play as a commander of a five-man SWAT team who is tasked with resolving various crisis such as hostage situations and arrest warrants.
 How you approach a level and what equipment you and your men use is on you.

 As you are playing as a police officer, you’ll have a variety of tools to deal with suspects in both lethal and non-lethal manners.
 Weapons such as the M4A1 and MP5 can offer decisive and effective firepower, whereas the pepperball gun and beanbag shotgun can allow for the capture of suspects.
 Some weapons also have different ammo types, making them more effective against armoured or unarmoured targets.
 Various less-lethal grenades allow for you to distract suspects from your entry.
 There are also door wedges which can block off doors and Optiwand, which can be used to look under doors and around corners.

-The missions start of simple enough, starting with arrest warrants for a few suspects, before escalating to gang-related shoot outs involving multiple armed suspects and eventually high-profile incidents with well-trained terrorists packing assault rifles and body armour.
+The missions start off simple enough, starting with arrest warrants for a few suspects, before escalating to gang-related shootouts involving multiple armed suspects and eventually high-profile incidents with well-trained terrorists packing assault rifles and body armour.

-Of course that’s not to say this game is without it’s flaws.
+Of course, that’s not to say this game is without its flaws.
 For one this game looks pretty bad graphically.
 I don’t say that because it’s an old game either.
-This game is post-Half Life 2, and even compared to it’s competitor Rainbow Six 3: Raven Shield (which game out two years before) it’s arguably inferior.
+This game is post-Half Life 2, and even compared to its competitor Rainbow Six 3: Raven Shield (which came out two years before) it’s arguably inferior.
 I still feel the general atmosphere is carried successfully but it’s worth noting.

 Due to the fact that you do have to worry about rules of engagement, it can be unclear when to or not to shoot at times.
 Sometimes you may be unsure if a suspect is pointing a weapon at you or just holding it up for no apparent reason.
 The difference can be a score penalty that may cost you mission success.